 First, the good news:

-All of the solutions you’ll read about today are effective in killing off the foliage of most common garden weed types.
+All of the weed killers you’ll read about today are effective to kill weeds of most common garden weed types.

-The bad news, however, is that they have little effect on the roots, meaning the weeds will eventually grow back and have to be dealt with all over again.
+The bad news, however, is that they have little effect on the roots, meaning they will eventually grow back and have to be dealt with all over again.

-For the best results, you’ll benefit from using the following process.
+For the best results with these weed killers, you’ll benefit from using the following process.

 1: If necessary, use a weed eater to trim down excessive weeds as much as possible.

-2: Use one of the homemade solutions listed here to kill off the remaining foliage.
+2: Use one of the homemade weed killers listed here to kill weeds.

-3: Get a good pair of gardening gloves and a trowel and dig up the roots manually to stop those irksome weeds from growing again.
+3: Get a good pair of gardening gloves and a trowel and dig up the roots manually to stop those irksome plants from growing again.

-Sure, this requires a lot more hard work than simply blasting those weeds with a spray, but it really is the most effective method for permanently eliminating weeds without relying on store-bought solutions.
+Sure, this requires a lot more hard work than simply blasting them with a spray, but it really is the most effective method to kill weeds permanently without relying on store-bought weed killers.

 How to Make Homemade Weed Killer

-Using a homemade weed killer is not only safer than relying on chemical-based commercial products, it’s also a much cheaper way of controlling weeds in your garden.
+Using a homemade weed killer is not only safer than relying on chemical-based commercial products, it’s also a much cheaper way to kill weeds in your garden.

-All of the following solutions can be put together using the kind of everyday items you likely already have lying around your home.
+All of the following natural weed killer solutions can be put together using the kind of everyday items you likely already have lying around your home.

 Mixing salt and vinegar together can create a powerful, long-lasting natural herbicide